acend/argocd-basics-training/content/en/docs/02/_index.md

 https://github.com/<github-username>/amm-argocd-example
 ```

-Change the working directory to the cloned git repository: `cd amm-argocd-example`
+Change the working directory to the cloned git repository: `cd amm-argocd-example/example-app`

 When using the Web IDE: Configure the Git Client and verify the output